-I'm associate professor in the College of Computing and Informatics at Drexel University in Philadelphia.
+I'm an associate professor in the College of Computing and Informatics at Drexel University in Philadelphia.

 I received my PhD from the College of Computing at Georgia Institute of Technology in human-centered computing with a focus on social computing and learning sciences.
 My MLIS is from the School of Information at University of Texas at Austin.
 In 2013, I was honored to receive an NSF CAREER award.